-Pubic lice are not linked to poor personal hygiene.
-They are spread through close body contact with someone who has them.
+Pubic lice aren't related to poor personal hygiene.
+They're usually spread through close bodily contact with an infected person.

-The lice crawl from hair to hair, but cannot fly or jump.
-They need human blood to survive, so generally only leave the body to move from one person to another.
+The lice crawl from hair to hair, but can't fly or jump.
+They need human blood to survive, so will only leave the body to move from one person to another.

-It is also possible for pubic lice to be spread through sharing clothes, towels and bedding.
+It's also possible – though much rarer – for pubic lice to be spread through sharing clothes, towels and bedding.